mavryk-network/mavryk-protocol/docs/atlas/sapling.rst

 Fees issue
 ~~~~~~~~~~

-The Sapling integration in Tezos exhibits a privacy issue that Z-cash doesn't have.
+The Sapling integration in Mavryk exhibits a privacy issue that Z-cash doesn't have.
 When
 interacting with a shielded pool one interacts with a smart contract
 via a normal transaction and therefore have to pay fees from an
 implicit account.